maggielvlara15/LendingClub/README.md

 8. Flag outliers
 9. Flag invalid categories

-# Database
+# Storage and Database
-I choose PostgreSQL as the database because it is a extensible and convenient RDAMS and it provides legendary reliability and stability.
+I stored the result in AWS S3 for now, in the future work, I would like the choose PostgreSQL as the database because it is a extensible and convenient RDAMS and it also provides legendary reliability and stability.

 # Visualization
 All the data visualization are saved at data_analysis,ipynb.
 Here are a few example: